AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ![Search using NOT operator](assets/not-operator.png)

 Similarly, you can search for all cars but not jeep.
-The query looks like: `car -jeep`.
+The query looks like: `car - jeep`.
 It displays all the assets with metadata `car` but excludes assets with metadata `jeep`.

 ![Search using NOT operator](assets/images-jeep.png)